metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 You need to tailor the script to your needs:
 - Adjust the SBATCH directives are correct (e.g. fill in your project number)
-- Set the PYTHONUSERBASE to the virtual environent (e.g. the .venv directory in the previous section)
+- Set the VIRTUAL_ENV variable to the virtual environent (e.g. the .venv directory in the previous section)
 - Set the full path to your singularity container
 - Set the command you want to run inside the container